 About Boston Medical Center

-Boston Medical Center is the principal teaching affiliate of the Boston University School of Medicine.
-Every member of the hospital’s medical and dental staff holds an academic appointment at the Boston University School of Medicine or at the Goldman School of Dental Medicine.
-Boston Medical Center operates 44 residency training programs with more than 620 resident positions.
+As the principal teaching affiliate of Boston University School of Medicine (BUSM), Boston Medical Center is devoted to training future generations of healthcare professionals.
+Every member of the hospital’s medical and dental staff holds an academic appointment at the Boston University School of Medicine or at the Boston University Goldman School of Dental Medicine.
+Boston Medical Center operates 44 residency training programs with 652 resident and fellowship positions.

 Renowned for the quality of teaching and research and for service to the community, these schools provide education and training in the most current thinking and techniques in their fields, with a particular focus on serving disadvantaged, underserved and indigent populations.
 Together, the schools employ more than 3,000 faculty members, many of whom are leading experts in their fields, and train a diverse group of more than 3,000 students.

 More about Boston University School of Medicine: http://www.bumc.bu.edu/busm/